 A special relationship

-Four points separate Gladbach - the Bundesliga leaders 13 matches into 2019/20 - and defending champions Bayern - down in fourth - ahead of the next installment of one of the German game's true heavyweight bouts.
+Fourteen points separate leaders Bayern and fourth-placed Gladbach ahead of the next installment of one of the German game's true heavyweight bouts.

 For many it will never be the 'original Klassiker', because the term 'Klassiker' didn't exist when Beckenbauer, Netzer, Müller and Heynckes were strutting their stuff in the Bundesliga.
 But there is no denying the special rivalry that exists between Bayern Munich and Borussia Mönchengladbach, the kings of German football in the 1970s – and long may it continue.